Mattia Bonetto

-Mattia Bonetto (born 23 January 1997) is an Italian professional footballer who plays as a defensive midfielder for Levico Terme.
+Mattia Bonetto (born 23 January 1997) is an Italian footballer who plays as a midfielder.

 Club career

 Internazionale

 In July 2014, Bonetto joined to Inter Primavera (Inter U-19) from Serie D club Montebelluna with Pietro Maronilli and Alex Rizzotto.
 In the 2015–16 season he won the Coppa Italia Primavera.
 Bonetto with Inter Primavera made 43 appearances, scored 3 goals and making 3 assists.

 Loan to Reggiana and Renate

 On 5 July 2016, Bonetto was signed by Serie C side Reggiana on a season-long loan deal.
 On 7 August he made his professional debut in a 3–1 away defeat against Pro Vercelli in the second round of Coppa Italia, he was replaced by Hector Otin in the 87th minute.
 On 27 August he made his debut in Serie C in a 2–1 away defeat against Bassano Virtus, he was replaced by Dario Maltese in the 81st minute.
 In January 2017, Bonetto was re-called to Inter leaving Reggiana with only 5 appearances, 3 as a substitute.

 On 31 January 2018, Bonetto was loaned to Serie C club Renate on a 6-month loan deal.
 During the loan he never played any match.